bowo-prasetyo/forkbuild/docs/Principles.md

 correct without requiring full Operational Transform or CRDT — the common cases are handled by conflict detection, and the rare conflicting case is surfaced to the user rather than silently transformed.

+Placement is a separate, publishable spatial record (0.2.10).
+A PlacementRecord wraps a WorldPlacement with identity, ownership, revision, and integrity metadata.
+It can be stored in IPFS, Arweave, a blockchain, or any content-addressed store.
+The PlacementRegistry adapter handles storage and discovery; the SpatialIndexProvider handles spatial queries.
+These are separate concerns.
+Moving a placement changes the PlacementRecord, not the Publication, not the Document.
+The three ownership layers (Document author, Publication author, Placement owner) are distinct and can be different people.